 As many as half of human cancers contain mutations in epigenetic modifiers.
 In order to understand how epigenetic pathways are dysregulated upon malignant transformation, we first need to have a detailed understanding of the underlying pathways in healthy cells.
 To this end, we harness the power of genetic approaches in cell lines harbouring fluorescent reporters for chromatin pathways that are frequently dysregulated in cancer, with a particular focus on histone methylation.
 Crucially, we can also use such chromatin reporter lines to perform chemical screens and identify small molecule inhibitors for these different pathways.

-While cell type-specific silencing of lineage-inappropriate genes has been classically attributed to the repressive H3K27me3 histone modification, recent findings indicate that H3K9me3, best known for its role in silencing repetitive elements and non-coding parts of the genome, plays an important role in controlling cell identity.
-We are interested in the molecular mechanisms of H3K9me3-medaited silencing of lineage-inappropriate genes, with a particular focus on the recently discovered HUSH complex.
+While cell tyme-specific silencing of lineage-inappropriate genes has been classically attributed to the repressive H3K27me3 histone modification, recent findings indicate that H3K9me3, best known for its role in silencing repetitive elements and non-coding parts of the genome, plays an important role in controlling cell identity.
+We are interested in the molecular mechanisms of H3K9me3-mediated silencing of lineage-inappropriate genes, with a particular focus on the recently discovered HUSH complex.

 We exploit a wide variety of genetic techniques to study chromatin biology.
 In addition to using established methodologies such as CRISPR/Cas9-mediated genetic screens, an important focus of our work is the development of novel genetic approaches to study chromatin-mediated effects on gene expression.
 One recent example is the development of DIVA, a genome-wide method which uses the large-scale mapping of retroviral integration sites to probe chromatin accessibility.